 We've all been there before.
 That splitting headache that comes on suddenly and makes it impossible to focus on anything else.
-Or the headache that just won't go away, no matter what you do.
-Headaches are a common problem, and they can be caused by a variety of factors including stress, diet, and lack of exercise.
-In this blog post, we will discuss the different types of headaches and what causes them.
+Or the headache that won't go away, no matter what you do.
+Headaches are a common problem and can be caused by various factors including stress, diet, and lack of exercise.
+This blog post will discuss the different types of headaches and what causes them.
 We will also explore some solutions to common headache causes so you can live your best life.

 There are many different types of headaches, but the most common are migraine headaches, tension-type headaches, and cluster headaches.

 Migraine headaches are usually characterised by an intense pulsing or throbbing sensation on one side of the head.
 They can be accompanied by nausea, vomiting, and sensitivity to light and sound.
 One of the main defining features of migraine-type headaches is their extended duration.

 Tension-type headaches are the most common and account for about 90% of all headaches.
 They can be felt as a dull ache or pressure in any part of the head, but they're most common in the forehead and temples.
 As their name implies the pain is caused by tightness and tension of the shoulders, neck, and head.

 A variety of things can cause tension headaches, however, the most common factors are stress, dehydration, poor posture, bad sleep habit, and eyestrain.
 In addition, tension headaches can also be caused by substance withdrawal including, but not limited to caffeine.

 Cluster headaches are less common than migraine or tension-type headaches.
 They are called "cluster" headaches" because they tend to happen in groups or "clusters" over days, weeks, or months.
 They are more common in men than women and usually start between the ages of 20 and 40.